-► NOTE A link icon displays on tabs in the XML Editor next to file names that are imported from and linked to another file or Flare project.
-However, if you are also using the built-in source control technology, the source control icons have a higher precedence and will therefore be displayed instead.
+NOTE A link icon displays on tabs in the XML Editor next to file names that are imported from and linked to another file or Flare project.
+However, if you are also using the built-in from and linked to another the or hare project.
+However, if you are also using the built-in source control technology, the source control icons have a higher precedence and will